Devid Naryzhnyy: 2019–2020 season

 Returning to the Junior Grand Prix, Shanaeva/Naryzhnyy won their first JGP gold medal in September at the 2019 JGP France in Courchevel.
 Three weeks later, they won a second gold medal at the 2019 JGP Russia in Chelyabinsk.
-With these results, they qualified for the 2019–20 ISU Junior Grand Prix Final in Torino.
+With these results, they qualified for the 2019–20 ISU Junior Grand Prix Final in Turin.
 Shanaeva/Naryzhnyy placed third in the rhythm dance there, with her describing them as "quite happy" with their performance.
 They were also third in the free dance, despite Naryzhnyy missing a twizzle level, and won the bronze medal.

 After winning the junior national title at the 2020 Russian Junior Championships, Shanaeva/Naryzhnyy were assigned to compete at the 2020 World Junior Championships in Tallinn, Estonia.
 First in the free dance, they won a small gold medal for the segment, becoming the only team to score above 70 points in the junior rhythm dance that season.
 Third in the free dance, they dropped to third place overall and won the bronze medal.
 Shanaeva said, "we got a lot of energy to show our maximum next season and to be ready to beat everyone."